-A student who receives a "D," "F" or "C-" grade in a course may retake the course.
-Only the grade received in the repeated course will be used in the calculation of the student's grade point average, though all grades will appear on the transcript.
+A student who receives a "C-", "D" or "F" grade in a course may retake the course.
+Only the grade received in a course completed at King's College will be used in the calculation of the student's grade point average, though all grades completed at King's College will appear on the transcript.
 If a student receives two or more "F" grades in the same course, all "F" grades will be used in the calculation of the student's cumulative grade point average.
 If a course must be repeated more than once, the first repeat grade will remain and will be averaged in with the second repeat.
-The student who is retaking a "D," "F," or "C-" graded course must submit the appropriate form to the Registrar at the time of registration.
+The student who is retaking a "C-", "D" or "F" graded course must submit the appropriate form to the Registrar at the time of registration.